Can you cash out your life insurance policy?

 Surrender your life insurance policy

-Another potential option is to withdraw money from your policy's cash value account tax-free up to the amount you've already paid towards your premiums.
-Any amount you withdraw that exceeds what you've already paid is taxable.
+Another potential option is to withdraw money from your life insurance policy's cash value account.
+While these withdrawals are tax-free up to the amount you've already paid towards your premiums, any amount you withdraw that exceeds what you've already paid is taxable.

-Your policy may allow you to take out a loan on the cash value of your insurance policy.
-Getting a loan from your insurance policy may be easier than through a bank or credit union because there is no credit check and more flexible repayment terms.
-But remember, any amount you owe on the loan's outstanding principal and interest is deducted from the death benefit when you die.
+Your life insurance policy may allow you to take out a loan on the cash value.
+Getting a loan from your insurance policy may be easier than through a bank or credit union, because there is typically no credit check and more flexible repayment terms.
+But remember: Any amount you owe on the loan's outstanding principal and interest is deducted from the death benefit when you die.

-If you need cash to cover your bills, you may have the option of drawing on your cash value account to cover the policy premium.
-This option can get you through a tough financial spot and keep your policy in force.
+If you need cash to meet other expenses, you may have the option of drawing on your cash value account to cover the policy premium.
+This option can help you get through a tough financial spot without forfeiting your policy.
 Remember, if you end up depleting your cash value, your insurance could lapse, thus ending your coverage.

 Pros and cons of cashing out your life insurance